Tight semidefinite programming relaxations for sparse box-constrained quadratic programs: SDP-representability of

 We next show that if the graph $G$ is sparse, then one can obtain a significant generalization of~\cref{compG}.
 Consider a graph $G=(V,E,L)$ and as before denote by $V_c$, $c \in \C$ the connected components of $G_{V^+}$, where $G_{V^+}$ is the subgraph of $G$ induced by $V^+$ defined by~\eqref{vplus}.
 Henceforth, if $|V_c| \leq 2$ for all $c \in \C$, we say that $G$ does not have any \emph{connected-plus-triplet}.
 Thanks to~\cref{naiveDecomp} and~\cref{th:2p}, we next present a sufficient condition under which $\QP(G)$ is SDP-representable.

 \begin{theorem} Consider a graph $G=(V,E,L)$.
-If $G$ does not have any connected-plus-triplets, then $\QP(G)$ is SDP-representable. \end{theorem}
+If $G$ does not have any connected-plus-triplets, then $\QP(G)$ admits a SDP-representable formulation with $O(2^{|V|})$ variables and inequalities. \end{theorem}

 \begin{proof} Since $G$ does not have any connected-plus-triplets, we have $|V_c| \leq 2$ for all $c \in \C$.
 Therefore, by~\cref{naiveDecomp}, an extended formulation for $\QP(G)$ is given by putting together formulations for $\PP(G'_c)$, $c \in \C \cup \{0\}$, where for each $c \in \C$, the hypergraph $G'_c$ has either one or two plus loops and the hypergraph $G'_0$ has no plus loops.
 Consider some $c \in \C$; if $G'_c$ has one plus loop, then from~\cref{obsxxx},~\cref{convres} and~\cref{pastRel} it follows that $\PP(G'_c)$ is SDP-representable.
 If $G'_c$ has two plus loops, then from~\cref{obsxxx} and~\cref{th:2p} it follows that $\PP(G'_c)$ is SDP-representable.
-Finally, consider $G'_0$; since $G'_0$ has no plus loops, $\PP(G'_0)$ coincides with the multilinear polytope $\MP(G'_0)$ and therefore an extended formulation for it is given by~\cref{prop:RLT}.
-We then conclude that $\QP(G)$ is SDP-representable. \end{proof}
+In either case, the extended formulation contains $O(2^{|V \setminus V^+|})$ variables and inequalities.
+Finally, consider $G'_0$; since $G'_0$ has no plus loops, $\PP(G'_0)$ coincides with the multilinear polytope $\MP(G'_0)$ and therefore an extended formulation for it is given by~\cref{prop:RLT} which as $O(2^{|V\setminus V^+|})$ variables and inequalities.
+We then conclude that $\QP(G)$ is SDP-representable.
+Moreover, using the fact that $(|V^+|+1 )2^{|V \setminus V^+|} \leq 2^{|V|}$, we infer that this extended formulation has $O(2^{|V|})$ variables and inequalities. \end{proof}

 It is important to note that the proof of~\cref{th:SDPrep} is constructive.
 However, the resulting extended formulation may not be of polynomial size.
 In the next section, we obtain a sufficient condition under which $\QP(G)$ admits a polynomial-size SDP-representable formulation that can be constructed in polynomial time.